idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/step05_common_geom.md

 ### Notes

-- When generating an assembly mesh using [PatternedHexMeshGenerator.md], be sure to set `generate_core_metadata` as `false`.
+- When generating an assembly mesh using [PatternedHexMeshGenerator.md], be sure to set [!param](/Mesh/PatternedHexMeshGenerator/generate_core_metadata) as `false`.
 This tells MOOSE that the constructed object is an assembly rather than a core (and consequently permits some operations downstream differently than if it were a core).
 - When generating an assembly mesh, [PolygonConcentricCircleMeshGenerator.md] objects which define the hexagonal unit pin cells are generally used as inputs.

 ### Example